 When chasing DNSSEC signature chains perform a top-down validation.
 Requires dig be compiled with -DDIG\SIGCHASE.
+This feature is deprecated.
+Use delv instead.

 +[no]trace

 Toggle tracing of the delegation path from the root name servers for the name being looked up.
 Tracing is disabled by default.
 When tracing is enabled, dig makes iterative queries to resolve the name being looked up.
 It will follow referrals from the root servers, showing the answer from each server that was used to resolve the lookup.